merenlab/merenlab.org/courses/PFLS/index.md

 Hands-on exercises and assignments throughout the course will make use of a previously prepared data package.
 You need to download this data package on your computer, and uncompress it.
 You will do it only once, and then every time you open your terminal, you will go into the data pack directory since all commands will assume that you are in that directory.

-Since at this point everyone have their terminals ready, all you need to do is to open a terminal, and paste the following commands in it:
+Since at this point everyone has their terminals ready, all you need to do is to open a terminal, and paste the following commands in it:

 ```sh
 ## download the package on your computer using 'curl'